 The service_config table of the SDB maintains a list of services that RCA starts.
 For the services listed in the service_config table, the RCA daemon (rcad_svcs) starts and restarts all services that must run on a node.
 You can determine or modify services available through the SDB service_config table by using the xtservconfig command.
-For additional information about using this command, see Changing Services on page 212.

-Note: Services can also be started manually or automatically by using standard Linux mechanisms (see Adding and Starting a Service Using Standard Linux Mechanisms on page 242).
+Note: Services can also be started manually or automatically by using standard Linux mechanisms (see Adding and Starting a Service Using Standard Linux Mechanisms on page 224).